 With QuickBooks Desktop, users receive some of the most developed accounting tools on the market.
-The software offers comprehensive features, unique touches like lead management and sales orders, industry-specific versions of the software, and has the potential to be more secure.
+The software offers comprehensive features, unique touches (such as lead management and sales orders), industry-specific versions of the software, and the potential to be more secure.

 The downsides are that QuickBooks Desktop lacks the mobility of QBO, has few automations and limited payment gateways, and has a steep learning curve (although the software is well-organized and gets easier to navigate with time).